jack-butler/TrapCam/README.md

 3. Boot Options
     * Desktop/CLI - set to "Console autologin"
     * Wait for network at boot: No
-4. Localisation Options (skip if you used GUI version of Rasbian, as you set this up already):
+4. Localisation Options (skip if you used GUI version of Raspbian, as you set this up already):
     * Change timezone to your timezone
     * Change keyboard layout to the keyboard you are using (likely standard US English)
 5. Interface Options